-This rule is a civil penalty provision for the purposes of the Law.
-(See the National Regulations, clause 6 and Schedule 1.)
+This rule is classified as a tier 1 civil penalty provision under the National Energy Retail Regulations.
+(See clause 6 and Schedule 1 of the National Energy Retail Regulations.)

 Division 7A Customer retail contracts - conditional fees

 52A Definitions

 For the purposes of this Division, conditional fee has the meaning given in rule 45A.